Most of us are unaware of the option of incorporating age play into our sexual lives below I share an overview of the aspects of this intimate world.

 If the rules and punishments are not safe, sane, and mutually agreed upon without the use of manipulation, coercion, violence, or the threat of violence, the relationship is not defined as a CGL or ABDL dynamic- or a BDSM dynamic, for that matter, but is in fact an abusive one.
 All true CGL/ABDL arrangements involve ongoing discussion, communication, and negotiation.

 Violence is not BDSM.
 It is also widely assumed that all punishments are physical.
 While some individuals may decide to incorporate physical punishments such as spanking or flogging, not all punishments involve physical touching.
 Taking away a privilege or fun activity, or enforcing time-outs are other ways caregivers may choose to discipline their submissives.
-Just as there are commonly enforced rules and their corresponding punishments, caregivers and littles may choose to create a reward system like a sticker chart, or some other method of tracking good behavior.
+Just as there are commonly enforced rules and their corresponding punishments, caregivers, and littles may choose to create a reward system like a sticker chart, or some other method of tracking good behavior.

 Both CGL and ABDL relationships are often very nurturing and affectionate, with all parties caring for one another, as well as sharing aspects of their lives and who they are as people.
-Being in a CGL/ABDL dynamic can provide an unexpected glimpse inside a person’s inner life.
+Being in a CGL/ABDL dynamic can provide an unexpected glimpse into a person’s inner life.
 Aside from the person that is largely unseen or unrecognized by other people outside of the dynamic.
 In the CGL dynamic, the caregiver/ dominant looks after and tends to the little/submissive, but the little/submissive cares in turn for the dominant.

 Relationships are very intimate using Age Play